tanc7/Accounting-402-Notes/notes-book.md

 If a company begins to capitalize rather than expense the cost of tools because their befeits beyond one year become apparent.
 ```

 The change could be construed as either a change in principle or a cahnge in the estimated life of the asset.

+When the distinction is not possible, the change should be terated as a change in estimate.
+The treatment is appropriate when both a change in accounting principle and a change in accounting estimate occur simultaneously.